niranjannandams99-droid/Python-Projects/01_Zomato_Bangalore_Analysis/README.md

-> **📈 Insight:** Locations like Church Street and MG Road show very high average votes, signalling strong customer demand regardless of restaurant count.
+> **📈 Insight:** Church Street and Lavelle Road have fewer restaurants but extremely engaged customers — ideal for premium dining concepts.

 ---